-The autonomic nervous system is working in an involuntary (autonomous) manner in our bodies, providing adaptation to changes in the external and internal environment; heart, lungs, veins, intestines, reproductive organs, such as the vital system controlling.
+The autonomic nervous system works in an involuntary (autonomous) manner in the human body, providing adaptation to changes in the external and internal environment; heart, lungs, veins, intestines, and reproductive organs, including vital system control.

 The autonomic nervous system consists mainly of two parts:

-1- The sympathetic nervous system that causes “fight or flight” mode on in the presence of situations such as stress, danger, attack, panic, etc.,
+1- The sympathetic nervous system that causes “fight or flight” mode in situations such as stress, danger, attack, panic, etc.,

-2- The Parasympathetic nervous system, which is called “rest and digest” calms the body, provides growth and development, reduces stress, has more internal characteristics.
+2- The Parasympathetic nervous system, which is called “rest and digest” calms the body, provides growth and development, reduces stress, among other attributes.

 The sympathetic and parasympathetic nervous systems usually play opposite roles in the body, when the activity of one increases the other is suppressed.
 In healthy people, these two systems are generally expected to be in balance (homeostasis).

 The regulation of this functional impairment can cure diseases related to autonomic nervous system dysfunction.
-That’s why the stimulation of the afferent branch of the vagus nerve in the ears has a significant role in the control of the autonomic nervous system dysfunction.
+That’s why the stimulation of the afferent branch of the vagus nerve in the ears plays a significant role in the control of autonomic nervous system dysfunction.

 The Vagus Nerve